 An Annual Letter to the Men of Pi Kappa Alpha

-For the time and place we occupied, our chapter possessed a level of diversity which would become a moderate source of pride for me.
-As I mentioned above, there was still much work to be done, but we were committed to the idea of at least racial and economic diversity.
-It would be years after accepting alumnus status for the chapter to mature on sexual identity, but like all institutions this takes time.
-With all of this said, my 2017 annual letter to the men of Pi Kappa Alpha is focused on a different kind of diversity; diversity of thought.
+For the time and place we occupied, our chapter possessed a level of diversity, which would become a moderate source of pride for me.
+As I mentioned above, there was still much work to be done, but we were committed to the ideas of racial and economic diversity.
+It would take years after accepting alumnus status for the chapter to mature on sexual identity, but like all institutions, this takes time.
+With all this said, my 2017 annual letter to the men of Pi Kappa Alpha is focused on a different kind of diversity; diversity of thought.

 After the video grew in popularity, I got a text message from the chapter president informing me of the video, the opinion expressed, and subsequent backlash.
 He wanted some advice on how to proceed.
 I watched the video and told him the following: